India: What is left of matrilineal societies in Kerala? | DW | 15.12.2021

 More than half of the population is said to have followed this system of inheritance over 200 years ago.
 However, the practice largely faded after the 19th century.

-Now, Gopinathan's is one of the few families in the state still observing the system.
+Now, Gopinathan's is one of the few families in the state still to observe the system.

 In medieval times, fields and land fell under the purview of temples, and brahmins, the highest figures in the caste structure, owned this land.
 In the 16th century, Namboodiri brahmins migrated to Kerala and became owners of fields and others land in the region.